epeltz33/StockWatch/README.md

 ---

-# StockWatch
+# 📈 StockWatch

 ## Overview

-The Stock Tracker App is a web-based application designed to help users monitor and manage their stock portfolios.
-Built with Flask for the backend and Plotly Dash for the frontend, this app allows users to track their favorite stocks, view historical data, and maintain a personalized watchlist.
+The **StockWatch App** is a web-based application designed to help users monitor and manage their stock portfolios.
+Built with **Flask** for the backend and **Plotly Dash** for the frontend, this app allows users to track their favorite stocks, view historical data, and maintain a personalized watchlist.

 ## Features

-- **User Authentication**: Secure registration and login functionalities.
+- 🔐 **User Authentication**: Secure registration and login functionalities.
-- **Stock Data Integration**: Fetch delayed stock data using the Polygon.io API.
+- 📊 **Stock Data Integration**: Fetch delayed stock data using the Polygon.io API.
-- **Watchlist Management**: Add, view, and remove stocks from your personalized watchlist.
+- 📈 **Watchlist Management**: Add, view, and remove stocks from your personalized watchlist.
-- **Data Visualization**: Interactive charts and graphs to visualize stock performance.
+- 📉 **Data Visualization**: Interactive charts and graphs to visualize stock performance.
-- **Responsive Design**: Accessible on both desktop and mobile devices.
+- 📱 **Responsive Design**: Accessible on both desktop and mobile devices.

 ## Technology Stack